hhong96/Neighborhood-Recommender/README.md

   api_key = {your google Geocoding API}
   ```

-  *this project was developed with MySQL AWS RDS and Google Geocoding API.
-It is completely replicable within free tier license from both services. -- AWS provides up to 20GB storage, and GCP provides $300 credit within their free tier license.
-For more information on how to obtain free tier license, see the link in 'API' below.*
+  *This project was developed with MySQL AWS RDS and Google Geocoding API using free tier account.
+AWS RDS provides up to 20GB storage for 1 year, and GCP provides $300 credit in free tier for new users.
+For more information on how to obtain license, see the link in 'API' below.*

 - Run the app with `streamlit run app.py` in the `streamlit-example` directory